BleededOut/fluffy-octo-chainsaw/README.md

 # tic-tac

-This hopefully wil be a simple tic-tac-toe game written on c++ with sfml library
+This hopefully wil be a simple fractal generator written on sfml

 # Compiling